510: The Painted Hills

 And your naughty bits.

-Probably a reference to a Monty Python’s Flying Circus skit called “How to Recognize Different Parts of the Body,” in which an oft-repeated part of the body is “the naughty bits.”
+In a Monty Python’s Flying Circus skit called “How to Recognize Different Parts of the Body,” an oft-repeated part of the body is “the naughty bits.”

 You see the path of the motorcade was diverted through ...

-This is probably an imitation of the many conspiracy theories surrounding the assassination of President John F. Kennedy (1917-1963), who was shot to death on November 22, 1963, as his presidential motorcade made its way through downtown Dallas, Texas.
+There are many conspiracy theories surrounding the assassination of President John F. Kennedy (1917-1963), who was shot to death on November 22, 1963, as his presidential motorcade made its way through downtown Dallas, Texas.
+One of the more well-known theories claims that his route through Dallas was changed to pass by the infamous “grassy knoll.”
+This theory, among others, was promulgated by New Orleans DA Jim Garrison, who unsuccessfully prosecuted businessman Clay Shaw for conspiring to murder Kennedy (a story told in the Oliver Stone film JFK).

 It’s the Carnival of Souls here.